Qiskit/rustworkx/docs/source/api.rst

     .. py:method:: add_nodes_from(self, obj_list):
         Add new nodes to the dag.

-        :param list obj_list: A list of python object to attach to the graph.
+        :param list obj_list: A list of python objects to attach to the graph.

         :returns indexes: A list of int indexes of the newly created nodes
         :rtype: list